Cephalotus follicularis is found in southwest Australia.

 Rice, B. (2006) Growing Carnivorous Plants.
 Timber Press, Portland, OR, USA.

-(A comprehensive book about carnivorous plants including how to grow them.)
+(A comprehensive book about carnivorous plants.)

 McPherson, S.; Edited by A. Fleischmann and A. Robinson.
 (2010) Carnivorous Plants and Their Habitats: Volume 1 and Volume 2.
 Redfern Natural History Productions Ltd., Poole, GB.